thoilene/Predicting-Response-to-Starbucks-Offers/README.md

   - transcript.zip: contains transactional data in .json-format

 # Results

-Please find the results in the Jupyter notebook "Write A Data Science Blog Post.ipynb" in this repository and a summary of the results in the blog post https://thomasilene.wixsite.com/website/post/seattle-airbnb-listings-main-price-drivers for a non-technical audience.
+The results of this project are presented in the section "Conclusion" of the Jupyter notebook Starbucks_Capstone_notebook.ipynb.
+The conclusion is a summary of the answers to the business questions asked above.
+The main technical challenge of this project is the logical combination of transactional data.
+As offers have been received 66501 times, this is the amount of records which have to be combined to all other data.
+The runtime of the corresponding routine is relatively long.
+The predictive model built in this project